collective/dateable.chronos/README.txt

 * Plone.

-* It's currently developed as a part of p4a.plonecalendar, but should be usable with other calendar integrations.
+* It's currently developed as a part of p4a.plonecalendar, but is in theory usable with other integrations with Plone.